Haptein/powerplan/README.md

 - **tdp_sutained, tdp_burst:** CPU sustained and burst TDP limits (PL1 & PL2) in Watt units.

 **Important:** these options must be pre-fixed with either **ac_** or **bat_** to determine the charging situation in which the values should be set (use ac_ for desktop).
-It's also not necessary to specify every property for new profiles, the missing ones will get filled in by the DEFAULT profile's values.
+It's also not necessary to specify every property for every additional profile, the unspecified ones will get filled in by the DEFAULT profile.